Sinking World: The Plastic Ocean Project by Andreas Franke

 The sea dresses the pictures in strange suits.
 Salt, algae, and microorganisms from below gather to adorn the pictures from the world above with the signature of the ocean.
 Eventually, the mysterious and oddly ennobled beauties surface to be seen on land.

-The Plastic Ocean exhibition will be shown underwater from May 25th to August 25th aboard the wreck of the USS General Hoyt S. Vandenberg off the coast of Key West, Florida (24.27 N, 81.44 W)
+The Plastic Ocean exhibition has been shown underwater aboard the wreck of the USS General Hoyt S. Vandenberg off the coast of Key West, Florida (24.27 N, 81.44 W)